Looking4Cache/node-red-contrib-remote/README.md

 ## Version History

+Version 1.2.3:
+- Notifications and Questions without an body or an title will not be send to the Remote-RED servers.
+- Prints an error message if a message or question exceeds the size of 3600 bytes.

 Version 1.2.2:
 - Better Windows support: Using remote access with 'localhost' will not work on Windows 10 hosts.
 Now it uses '127.0.0.1' instead.